LearnMetabarcoding/LearnMetabarcoding/sphinx/source/placing_otus_in_trees.rst

 First, we must convert our existing tree into a constraint alignment, as detailed in the `documentation <http://www.microbesonline.org/fasttree/constrained.html>`_ ​.
 You’ll notice that they supply a handy script for this conversion - we’ve already downloaded this for you, so go ahead and copy it from ``/AMM/resources/phylogenetics/TreeToConstraints.pl`` to your directory.

-You can now run the script as instructed in the documentation to convert the mitogenome tree from the previous section [#f1]_.
+You can now run the script as instructed in the documentation to convert the mitogenome tree from the previous section.

+.. admonition:: Solution
+	:class: toggle

+	``$ perl TreeToConstraints.pl < ​mtgenometree.nwk ​> ​constraints.txt``

 Now we can run the new tree building to place the OTUs within this tree.
 We add the ​-constraints option to FastTree to do this.
 Remember, we’re running this using the combined supermatrix you just made with mafft.